-The Trial Evaluating Cardiovascular Outcomes with Sitagliptin (TECOS) included 7,332 patients treated with sitagliptin, 100 mg daily (or 50 mg daily if the baseline eGFR was $\geq$ 30 and < 50 mL/min/1.73 m2), and 7,339 patients treated with placebo in the intention-to-treat population.
-Both treatments were added to usual care targeting regional standards for HbA1c and CV risk factors.
+The Trial Evaluating Cardiovascular Outcomes with Sitagliptin (TECOS) included 7,332 patients treated with sitagliptin, 100 mg daily (or 50 mg daily if the baseline eGFR was \geq 30 and < 50 mL/min/1.73 m2), and 7,339 patients treated with placebo in the intention-to-treat population.
+Both treatments were added to usual care targeting regional standards for HbA{1c} and CV risk factors.
+The overall incidence of serious adverse events in patients receiving sitagliptin was similar to that in patients receiving placebo.